-Yoga & Mindfulness Meditation at Conistonwater
+Yoga & Mindfulness Meditation in the Southern Lake District

-In yoga the practice of postures, breathing exercises, relaxation and meditation promotes flexibility and a calmer and more focused mind.
+In yoga, the practice of postures, breathing exercises, relaxation, and meditation promotes flexibility and a calmer and more focused mind.
 Mindfulness Meditation allows you to pay attention to your thoughts and feelings, becoming more aware of them but not enmeshed in them, and therefore better able to manage them.

 - Practice yoga postures, breathing and relaxation

 - Learn the key principles of Mindfulness Meditation

 - Our experienced tutor is on hand to give advice and answer your questions

 - High-quality Full Board en-suite accommodation and excellent food in our country house

 - Guidance and tuition from a qualified leader, to ensure you get the most from your holiday

 You can check in to your room from 2.30pm onwards (1pm for better and best rooms).
 Please join us for afternoon tea.

 Each morning there will be an optional early morning meditation before breakfast.
 After breakfast, we will meet for a full yoga and mindfulness meditation session which will take us to lunchtime, when we enjoy a house-based lunch, such as soup and a sandwich.
 Afternoons are free for you to practise the techniques, or explore the local area or simply relax at the country house.
 We meet again late afternoon to learn more about mindfulness and practice mindfulness meditation.